Dialect levelling: Standard German

-Standardization did not get fully underway until 13th-century Franciscans began a push to establish a literate public; however, at this time, 70% of the materials produced were in Latin, as opposed to German.
+Standardization did not get fully underway until 13th-century Franciscans began a push to establish a literate public; however, at this time, 70% of the materials produced were in Medieval Latin, as opposed to German.
 14th-century city-dwellers were far more parochial than their poetic forebears, but there were some linguistic links within the realm of commerce, as newer cities would look to established cities for law codes and the Hanseatic League, in the north of modern Germany, developed a form of German specifically for business.
+The lingua franca of much of the Baltic Sea Coast in the heyday of the Hanse was Middle Low German.
 However, as the Hanseatic League began to weaken by the 16th century, its potential to drive linguistic unity was reduced.